martzin23/ray-based-renderer/README.md

 - `Tab` - toggles GUI visibility
 - `Alt` - toggles free mouse

-The rest of the keyboard/mouse controls is described in the `Info` tab of the GUI.
+The rest of the keyboard/mouse controls are described in the `Info` tab of the GUI.
 Some UI elements also have a questiom mark that displays a description when hovered over.

 ## Screenshots